quanttraderkim/Resume/README.md

 # Resume
 Hello!
-If you want to see my resume, here is the place!
+If you're looking for my resume, here is the place!